sara-sabr/ITStrategy/presentations/en/2019-11-05-CIOEC-Mandate.md

 - Promote hiring of those who demonstrate curiosity, adaptability, and ethical behaviour

 Note:

-Significant impact on our relationship with CFOB and lines of businesses Work with CFOB to assure our fiduciary responsibilities to public funds are still fulfilled
+- Significant impact on our relationship with CFOB and lines of businesses.
+- Work with CFOB to assure our fiduciary responsibilities to public funds are still fulfilled.

 <!-- markdownlint-enable MD013-->